Welcome to the DeFranco Post!

 I'm a writer, journalist, and occasional cartoonist.
 I employ the Oxford comma on a case-by-case basis.
 I’m into baseball, football and comfortable shoes.

-I cover the Philadelphia Eagles and Philadelphia Phillies for MediaNews Group/Tribune Publishing in the Philly metro market spanning eastern Pennsylvania and South Jersey.
-The company owns 77 daily publications, large and small, across the United States, including a dozen or so in this region.
+I cover the Philadelphia Eagles and Philadelphia Phillies for MediaNews Group/Tribune Publishing in the Philly metro market, spanning eastern Pennsylvania and South Jersey.

-The Eagles are my main beat, but I love covering baseball as well.
+The Eagles are my primary beat, but I love covering baseball as well.
 In fact, baseball was my first love.

 Credentials: National award-winning writer and journalist covering the Eagles, Phillies and other sports in the Philadelphia metro market for MediaNews Group.